Towards exact structural thresholds for parameterized complexity: Lower Bound for Deletion to -colorable

 \begin{dfn}[\cite{Diestel12, Hajos61}] Given two graphs $G$ and $H$ and edges $\{v,w\} \in E(G)$ and $\{x, y\} \in E(H)$.
 We obtain a graph $G' = (V', E')$ by applying \emph{Hajós' construction}, where $V' = (V(G) \cup V(H) \cup \{s\}) \setminus \{v, x\}$ and $E' = E(G - v) \cup E(H - x) \cup \{\{s,u\} \sep \{v,w\} \neq \{v,u\} \in E(G)\} \cup \{\{s,u\} \sep \{x,y\} \neq \{x,u\} \in E(H)\} \cup \{w, y\}$.
 That is, we remove the edges $\{v,w\}$ and $\{x,y\}$, identify $v$ and $x$ into a single vertex called $s$, and add the edge $\{w,y\}$. \end{dfn}

 \begin{dfn}[\cite{Diestel12, Hajos61}] Let $t \geq 3$.
-A graph $G = (V, E)$ is \emph{$t$-constructible} if it can be constructed from the following operations, starting with $K_t$: \begin{itemize} \item Let $G$ and $H$ be $t$-constructible graphs, then the graph obtained by applying Hajós' construction to $G$ and $H$ (wrt.\ edges $\{v,w\} \in E(G)$ and $\{x,y\} \in E(H)$) is $t$-constructible. \item Let $G$ be a $t$-constructible graph and $u$ and $v$ two non-adjacent vertices in $G$.
+A graph $G = (V, E)$ is \emph{$t$-constructible} if it can be constructed from the following operations, starting with the complete graph $K_t$: \begin{itemize} \item Let $G$ and $H$ be $t$-constructible graphs, then the graph obtained by applying Hajós' construction to $G$ and $H$ (wrt.\ edges $\{v,w\} \in E(G)$ and $\{x,y\} \in E(H)$ and identifying $v$ and $x$) is $t$-constructible. \item Let $G$ be a $t$-constructible graph and $u$ and $v$ two non-adjacent vertices in $G$.
 The graph formed by adding the edge $\{u,v\}$ to $G$ and then contracting $\{u, v\}$ is $t$-constructible. \end{itemize} \end{dfn}

 \begin{lem}[\cite{Diestel12, Hajos61}] Every $t$-constructible graph $G$ requires at least $t$ colors, i.e. $\chi(G) \geq t$. \end{lem}

 We set $H_1^t = K_t$ with vertex labels $V(H_1^t) = \{a_1, a'_1, b_1, c_{1, 1}, c_{1, 2}, \ldots, c_{1, t - 3}\}$.
 For $\gamma \geq 2$, we obtain $H_\gamma^t$ by performing Hajós' construction on $H_{\gamma - 1}^t$ and $K_t$, where we label the vertices of $K_t$ by $a_\gamma, a'_\gamma, b_\gamma, c_{\gamma, 1}, c_{\gamma, 2}, \ldots, c_{\gamma, t - 3}$, with respect to the edges $\{b_{\gamma - 1}, a'_{\gamma - 1}\} \in E(H_{\gamma - 1}^t)$ and $\{a_\gamma, b_\gamma\} \in E(K_t)$ and identifying $a'_{\gamma - 1}$ with $a_\gamma$.
 Having finished the construction, we will not require the $a'$-labels anymore, in $H_\gamma^t$ we set $a_{\gamma + 1} = a'_\gamma$, see \cref{fig:critical_graphs}.